irrfannazir/afiya-terminal/README.md

-# Aliya Terminal
+# Aliya Terminala
-This compiler will return you
+Hereby, I introduce Aliya.
+She explains you what mistake you have done briefly.

 **Command to compile the program**
 Before compiling the program you need to define your gemini API key to the program.